csci1710/book/book/src/chapters/intro_modeling/intro_modeling_4.md

 ![](https://i.imgur.com/eQ76Hv8.png)

 This is one reason why the compiler is a bit less smart than we'd like.
 The engine uses bounds and constraints very differently, and inferring constraints is often less efficient than inferring bounds.
+But the engine treats them differently, which means sometimes the distinction leaks through.

 ## "Nulls" in Forge